PavanRangani/docs/docs/prd/banking/banking.md

 For joint entities, the list page shows records for both Joint & Individuals on the same page.
 For example, on the `Banking` tab for Joint `Tom and Judi`, it will display any Banking owned by Joint and also any Banking that they may own individually (Tom and Judi).

-On the list page, with each record shows the name of the owner entity.
+On the list page, each record shows the name of the owner entity.
 If the owner of the record is Joint it shows `Joint` and if the owner of the record is `Individual` shows the First name of that Individual.

 ##### Sorting order of Joint

 - Primary sorting on banking type.

-- Secondary sorting on the Entity type. like First alphabetical order of Individual and then joint
+- Secondary sorting on the Entity type. like First alphabetical order of Individual, Joint and then Revocable Trust
 - Tertiary sorting on `Account Nickname`.

 ##### Sorting order other types of entity